dotnet/orleans/src/Tutorials/Minimal-Orleans-Application.md

 ```

 ## Host
 The host requires the most amount of attention to get Orleans up and running.
-Throughout future tutorials, much of this will change, or go away (Orleans comes with a nice precanned SiloHost and the Extension provides a template that simplifies this).
+Throughout future tutorials, much of this will change, or go away (Orleans comes with a nice precanned SiloHost and the extension provides a template that simplifies this).

 However this small implementation should demonstrate the basics of getting started.

 #### Host – App.Config

-Change App.config enable the recommended server style garbage collection
+Change App.config to enable the recommended server garbage collection

 ``` xml
 <?xml version="1.0" encoding="utf-8" ?>